perseusrealdeal/PerseusDarkMode/README.md

 ## Introductory remarks <a name="section1_II"></a>

 Colors listed in this section, table 1 and 2, represent colors specified by [the official specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/).

-Not all system colors have been started available from iOS 13.0, color `.systemBrown` available only from iOS 15.0 for example.
+But, not all system colors have been started available from iOS 13.0, color `.systemBrown` available only from iOS 15.0 for example.
 RGBA details of semantic colors have been exctracted from iOS 15.4, see table 2.

+- Adapted System UI library uses SDK color for sure starting from iOS 13 and the specification for early iOS releases.

+- System colors `.systemMint`, `.systemCyan` and `.systemBrown` are not available in Xcode 12.5, only starting from 13.

 There is an interesting case with `.systemTeal` color.
-In iOS 13 the difference between the official specification and what's on the screen takes place.
+The difference between the official specification and what's on the screen takes place in iOS 13, have a look of the extraction below:

 | .systemTeal   | RGBA Light    | RGBA Dark     |
 | :------------ | :------------ |:------------- |